Command Netherlands 1

 squadron usually comprised four to six vessels, an MCM

 two vessels.
-The flotilla operated from Den Helder, mainly with
+MBFLOT1 operated from Den Helder, mainly with

 Countermeasures Flotilla 3 (Mijnenbestrijdingsflottielje 3, MBFLOT3),